Frequently Asked Questions

 Can I just use the LC instruments in ROAR?

-Yes, you should still follow the application procedure for imperial college users found HERE.
-As part of the Advanced Molecular Synthesis group or React CDT, you will already have a LabArchives account.
-Nevertheless, a Project Plan and a Project Agreement should be agreed upon with your supervisor and with the ROAR team before access to the Facility.
+To access ROAR’s capital equipment, you should still follow the access procedure for Imperial College users found HERE.
+As part of the Advanced Molecular Synthesis group or React CDT, you may plan your ROAR experiment directly in the React CDT notebook and will not need to request access to the ROAR notebook.
+Nevertheless, a Project Agreement and Risk Assessment should still be agreed upon with your supervisor and with the ROAR team before attempting to access the ROAR Facility.
 For more information, read the READ ME page on your ELN.

 Can ROAR just train me up to use instrument X?

-I have logged into LabArchives but don't see anything.
+I have logged into LabArchives but I don't see anything.

 There might be different reasons for this: